 - If you require support in another language please use the free of charge Translating and Interpreting Service (TIS National) – Call TIL on 131 450 and ask to be connected to the National Counselling and Referral Service on 1800 421 468.

 You can also contact Lifeline if you need to talk to someone.
 More information on Lifeline and their services is available here:

 - Ring 13 11 14 for confidential telephone crisis support, available 24/7 from a landline, payphone or mobile.

 Important: If you are currently experiencing any form of violence or abuse, or are concerned for your safety, please call 000 or contact Police.
-If you are deaf, you can contact police, fire or ambulance on 106 directly through a TTY.
+TTY users can contact police on 106 directly through a TTY.